Appearance

 - Process enforcement: "always typecheck before pushing", "research before guessing", "don't go in circles" — all documented in memory files

-- Trust boundary: After repeated margin debugging failures, Hunter brought in Codex for a second opinion, then returned when it also struggled
+- Trust boundary: After repeated margin debugging failures, I brought in Codex for a second opinion, then returned when it also struggled

 9.3 Workflow Patterns

-- Overnight autonomous cycles: Hunter directed "do all of it. you can work through the night. repeatedly audit yourself. just on a cycle."
+- Overnight autonomous cycles: I directed "do all of it. you can work through the night. repeatedly audit yourself. just on a cycle."

 - Multiple review passes: "Nah we're gonna keep doing passes.
 Be really careful this time." — pushed for 5+ review passes on PRs